 We set out below a summary of the key points emerging from the Government’s Response in terms of developments over the last 12 months and the proposed legislative and regulatory amendments.

-2. This is not a short-term fix.
 Real progress at reforming building standards and regulation is to be seen in a 5-year time frame, highlighted by the appointment of a Building Commissioner and the announcement of a six-pillar Construct NSW transformation strategy to restore public confidence and create a customer-facing building and construction sector by 2025.

 a) The Residential Tenancies Regulation 2019 and The Property and Stock Agents Regulation 2014 were amended in March 2020 to require real estate agents and/or landlords to notify tenants or prospective purchasers where the property is or is part of a building that contains external combustible cladding.